-Find files larger than 100MB: find /path/to/search -type f -size +100M
+Find files larger than 100MB: qqc2

 locate Command

 The locate command searches for files and directories by name using a pre-built database.
 It is faster than find but depends on the database being up-to-date.
 It is faster than find command.
 Syntax: locate [pattern]